miker704/Strife/patches2.md

     - Finalized Message Invite variant styles.
     - Finalized sendDmMessage function which is a variant of the create dm message function dedicated for sending message outside of said dm in modals.
     - Finalized modal state reducer.
+    - Swapped message accessories for dm message settings to dm messages.